 Whether you spell it General Tso’s or General Tsao’s Chicken – this happens to be my husband’s all-time favorite takeout dish.
 He loves anything with a sweet, savory and spicy combo.

-In this Slow Cooker General Tso’s Chicken recipe, I’m sharing alternatives to lighten it up with gluten free and Paleo-friendly substitutes plus directions to make it in your Instant Pot pressure cooker.
+This particular Slow Cooker General Tso’s Chicken recipe has alternatives to lighten it up with gluten free and Paleo-friendly substitute.
+And I’ve even included directions to make it in your Instant Pot pressure cooker.

 Allergy Friendly & Paleo Options for General Tso’s Chicken

 General Tso’s Chicken usually gets dunked in a breaded coating to get that crispy coating we all love.
 For this homemade version, there’s no deep frying but to achieve that restaurant quality texture, the chicken gets coated in some cornstarch before lightly browning in some oil.